-For 19 consecutive years and counting, O'Brien Construction Company has received the Associated General Contractors Outstanding Safety Performance Award.
+For 21 out of the past 22 years, O'Brien Construction Company has received the Associated General Contractors Outstanding Safety Performance Award.

 LARGEST GENERAL CONTRACTORS - 2013